-a) it is expected to be settled in the Group's normal operating cycle;

-- b) it is held primarily for the purpose of being traded: - c) it is due to be settled within twelve months after the reporting date; or - d) the Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting date.
+- it is expected to be settled in the Group's normal operating cycle; - b) it is held primarily for the purpose of trading; - c) it is due to be settled within twelve months after the reporting date; or - d) the Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting date.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.

-All other assets/liabilities are classified as noncurrent.
+All other assets/liabilities are classified as non-current.
 Deferred tax assets and liabilities are classified as non-current assets and liabilities.

-Based on the nature of products and the time between the acquisition of assets for processing and their realisation in Cash or Cash Equivalents, the Group has ascertained its normal operating cycle as twelve months for the purpose of Current/ Non-current classification of assets and liabilities.
+Based on the nature of products and the time between the acquisition of assets for processing and their realisation in Cash or Cash Equivalents, the Group has ascertained its normal operating cycle as twelve months for the purpose of Current/Non-current classification of assets and liabilities.

-x) Property, Plant and Equipment

-Recognition and measurement

-a) Property, Plant and Equipment are stated at cost of acquisition/installation or construction less accumulated depreciation and impairment losses, if any (except freehold non-mining land which is carried at cost less impairment losses if any).
+(x) Property, Plant and Equipment Recognition and measurement a) Property, Plant and Equipment are stated at cost of acquisition/installation or construction less accumulated depreciation and impairment losses, if any (except freehold non-mining land which is carried at cost less impairment losses if any).

-Cost comprises the purchase price, including import duties and non-refundable purchase taxes (net of taxes credit wherever applicable) and any directly attributable cost of bringing the assets to its working condition for its intended use, including relevant borrowing costs.
+Cost comprises the purchase price (net of trade discount and rebates), including import duties and non-refundable purchase taxes (net of taxes credit wherever applicable) and any directly attributable cost of bringing the assets to its working condition for its intended use, including relevant borrowing costs.
+Expenditures directly attributable to self-constructed assets during its construction period are capitalised if the recognition criteria are met.